An operator splitting analysis of Wasserstein--Fisher--Rao gradient flows: Preservation of log-concavity

-\end{lemma} Firstly, notice that in Lemma \ref{lem:Wlogconc}, we consider the case where $\alpha_h - L_\pi < 0$, since $\alpha_h > L_\pi$ implies $R$ is strongly convex.
-Strong convexity of $R$ would imply uniform in time convexity of $\mu_t$ by similar techniques as in the proof of Lemma \ref{lem:Wlogconc}, which is not guaranteed unless $\pi$ is Gaussian due to \cite{Kolesnikov2001}.
-The length of the time horizon over which strong convexity is preserved also depends on the log-concavity of the difference between initial and target potentials.
+\end{lemma} The case of Gaussian $\mu_0$ and $\pi$ is covered by (ii) in the above lemma, where it can be easily verified that $\alpha_h - L_\pi > 0$.
+More generally, when $\alpha_h - L_\pi < 0$, a uniform in time preservation of log-concavity is not guaranteed, and the length of the time horizon over which strong convexity is preserved depends on the log-concavity of the difference between initial potential $V_0$ and (some factor) of the target potential $V_\pi$.
+Loosely speaking, the time horizon increases as $\alpha_d$ in Assumption~\ref{ass:WLC} increases.

-In the next theorem, we show that the preservation of log-concavity under the FR flow can be exploited to ensure the same for the WFR flow, uniformly in time.
-The proof of the theorem can be found in Appendix \ref{app:logconcuni}.
+In the next theorem, we show that the preservation of log-concavity under the FR flow can be exploited to ensure the same for the WFR flow uniformly in time, even when the W flow may not preserve log-concavity uniformly.
+The proof can be found in Appendix \ref{app:logconcuni}.